 Object State: Healthy and Unhealthy

 Depending on the type and number of failures in the cluster, an object might be in one of the following states:

 Healthy.
 When at least one full RAID 1 mirror is available, or the minimum required number of data segments are available, the object is considered healthy.

 Unhealthy.
-When no full mirror is available or the minimum required number of data segments are unavailable for RAID 5 or RAID 6 objects; or fewer than 50 percent of an object’s votes are available.
-This may be due to multiple failures in the cluster.
+An object is considered unhealthy when no full mirror is available or the minimum required number of data segments are unavailable for RAID 5 or RAID 6 objects.
+If fewer than 50 percent of an object's votes are available, the object is unhealthy.
+Multiple failures in the cluster can cause objects to become unhealthy.
 When the operational status of an object is considered unhealthy, it impacts the availability of the associated VM.

 A witness is a component that contains only metadata and does not contain any actual application data.
-It serves as a tiebreaker when a decision needs to be made regarding the availability of the surviving datastore components, after a potential failure.
-A witness consumes approximately 2 MB of space for metadata on the vSAN datastore when using on-disk format 1.0 and 4 MB for on-disk format for version 2.0 and later.
+It serves as a tiebreaker when a decision must be made regarding the availability of the surviving datastore components, after a potential failure.
+A witness consumes approximately 2 MB of space for metadata on the vSAN datastore when using on-disk format 1.0, and 4 MB for on-disk format for version 2.0 and later.

-vSAN 6.0 and later maintains quorum with an asymmetrical voting system where each component might have more than one vote to decide the availability of objects.
+vSAN 6.0 and later maintains a quorum by using an asymmetrical voting system where each component might have more than one vote to decide the availability of objects.
 Greater than 50 percent of the votes that make up a VM’s storage object must be accessible at all times for the object to be considered available.
-When 50 percent or fewer votes are accessible to all hosts, the object is no longer available to the vSAN datastore.
-This impacts the availability of the associated VM.
+When 50 percent or fewer votes are accessible to all hosts, the object is no longer accessible to the vSAN datastore.
+Inaccessible objects can impact the availability of the associated VM.